ITDiscovery/KIM-1-Emulator/README.md

-# KIM-1 Emulator on AVR128DB28
+# KIM-1 Emulator
-**Phase 1 Completion Report**

 ## 1. Executive Summary
 This project implements a cycle-accurate(ish) MOS 6502 emulator on the AVR128DB28 microcontroller.
 It replicates the functionality of the original MOS KIM-1 (1976), including the 6-digit LED display, 23-key hex keypad, TTY (Teletype) serial interface, and cassette tape output.
+The project then moved on to porting this to an ESP8266 with the required 3.3V to 5V transceiver.
+The next phase is to create a 6809 Emulator (ANN-1) and an 8086 Emulator (PAM-1).

 **Key Achievement:** The system successfully runs Tom Pittman's Tiny BASIC (v2.1) directly from an emulated ROM, interacting via USB Serial just as the original hardware would have over a current loop interface.